prometheus/docs/content/docs/operating/security.md

 malicious requests that reach that handler to cause issues beyond those resulting from additional load and failed scrapes.

-## Authentication, Authorisation, and Encryption
+## Authentication, Authorization, and Encryption

 Prometheus and its components do not provide any server-side authentication, authorisation or encryption.
 If you require this, it is